mjenior/riptide/README.md

 exch_weight : bool
-    Weight exchange reactions the same as adjacent transporters Default is True processes : int
+    Weight exchange reactions the same as adjacent transporters Default is True fraction : float
-    The number of parallel processes to run for FVA.
-Optional and if not passed, will be set to the number of CPUs found.
-Necessary to change if your trying to run paralell instance of RIPTiDe on the same machine Default is none fraction : float
     Minimum percent of optimal objective value during FBA steps Default is 0.8